-- 7.11.
-Specific clearance can take into accoutaccount the destination and fate of the cleared material; consequently, the derived clearance levels can be less conservative than those used for generic clearance.
-However, in the derivation of specific clearance levels it should be assumed that the cleared material is handled in the same way as similar non-radioactive material, i.e.; that is, clearance should not rely on special radiation protection measures being taken to meet the dose criteria. - 7.12.
-Care should be taken in the derivation and use of specific clearance levels to ensure that cleared material (e.g. metals for melting) couldcan be received at the specified destination (e.g. smelter) without the need for notification or authorization.
-One means of avoiding this might be to ensure that the specific clearance levels do not exceed the exemption levels for moderate quantities; of material specified in Tabletable I.1 of Schedule I of GSR Part 3 [1].
-In this way, the cleared material can be exempted from the requirement for notification8. - 7.13.
-It may also be necessary to limit quantities of specifically cleared material over a specified time period (e.g. in terms of kgkilograms or tonnes perin a year) in order to meet the conditions embedded in the radiological model for derivation of the specific clearance levels (i.e. number of transports linked to the exposure to the driver) or not to exceed certain limits of the specified destination. - 7.14.
-During processes such as metal smelting, certain radionuclides maymight concentrate in the dusts and slags so that, and the activity concentrations in these by-products might therefore exceed the activity concentrations in the metals.
-The model used to derive specific clearance levels should take this into account, to ensure that the doses from exposure to such dusts and slags do not exceed of the order of $10 \,\mu\text{Sv}$ in a year.
-Examples of such models can be found in Refs- [5,29,40].
+7.11.
+Specific clearance can take into account the destination and fate of the cleared material; consequently, the derived clearance levels can be less conservative than those used for generic clearance.
+However, in the derivation of specific clearance levels it should be assumed that the cleared material is handled in the same way as similar non-radioactive material; that is, clearance should not rely on special radiation protection measures being taken to meet the dose criteria.

+7.12.
+Care should be taken in the derivation and use of specific clearance levels to ensure that cleared material (e.g. metals for melting) can be received at the specified destination (e.g. smelter) without the need for notification or authorization.
+One means of avoiding this might be to ensure that the specific clearance levels do not exceed the exemption levels for moderate quantities of material specified in table I.1 of GSR Part 3 [1].
+In this way, the cleared material can be exempted from the requirement for notification.

-8 If the specified destination is an authorised authorized facility (e.g. a licenced licensed smelter of metals), then specific clearance might not be needed for a delivery of the material to that facility.
+7.13.
+It may also be necessary to limit quantities of specifically cleared material over a specified time period (e.g. in terms of kilograms or tonnes in a year) in order to meet the conditions embedded in the radiological model for derivation of the specific clearance levels (i.e. number of transports linked to the exposure to the driver) or not to exceed certain limits of the specified destination.

+7.14.
+During processes such as metal smelting, certain radionuclides might concentrate in the dusts and slags, and the activity concentrations in these by-products might therefore exceed the activity concentrations in the metals.
+The model used to derive specific clearance levels should take this into account to ensure that the doses from exposure to such dusts and slags do not exceed of the order of $10 \,\mu$ Sv in a year.
+Examples of such models can be found in Refs [5, 29, 40].